Coder-19/nitnem/README.md

 # Nitnem

-This project is an application mostly used by sikh community.
+This project is an application for sikh community.
 The application is open to all for contributions.

 ## How to run in an emulator or android device
 1. Install Flutter and dart SDK